 Engineering biological modules inspired by nature

-A team of five researchers seeks to understand the fundamentals of energy capture and conversion in cyanobacteria in order to engineer improvements in photosynthesis, create new renewable energy sources, or devise new compounds and molecular structures for medical or industrial uses.READ MORE
+A team of four researchers seeks to understand the fundamentals of energy capture and conversion in cyanobacteria in order to engineer improvements in photosynthesis, create new renewable energy sources, or devise new compounds and molecular structures for medical or industrial uses.READ MORE

 Additional research areas